Anuragyadv04/project-2/README.md

  Model Evaluation
 - Evaluate the performance of the trained sentiment analysis model using suitable evaluation metrics such as accuracy, precision, recall, and F1-score.
 Utilize techniques like cross-validation to ensure the model's generalizability and assess its performance on unseen data.

+ "Simple.py" - using bag-of-words to extract features and using Logistic Regression Gave maximum accuracy of 80% on a Data set of datab.csv Using data.csv to train gives an accuracy of 69% and on being tested on datb.csv gives an accuracy of 84%
+  Using datb.csv to train gives an accuracy of 77% and on being tested on data.csv gives an accuracy of 73%

   "Advance.py"- using GloVe to extract features and using Convolutional Neural Networks (CNNs) Gave maximum accuracy of 84% on a Data set of datab.csv Using data.csv to train gives an accuracy of 69% and on being tested on datb.csv gives an